Bricktech2000/Notes/notes/options-market.md

 options price rise with high volatility and fall with low volatility

-the VIX predicts the volatility of the S&P 500 in the next 30 days. it always overstates its volatility by 4% &mdash; Felix.
-Therefore, it is more beneficial to be an options seller than an options buyer.
+the VIX predicts the volatility of the S&P 500 in the next 30 days. it always overstates its volatility by 4% &mdash; Felix. therefore, it is more beneficial to be an options seller than an options buyer.

 ## definitions